ramonszo/zuck.js/README.md

     autoFullScreen: false, // enables fullscreen on mobile browsers
     backButton: true,      // adds a back button to close the story viewer
     backNative: false,     // uses window history to enable back button on browsers/android
+    previousTap: true,     // use 1/3 of the screen to navigate to previous item when tap the story

     stories: [             // array of stories
         // see stories structure example